george0st/Ff2Cql/README.md

 ## 2. Usage in NiFi

-You can use these options (prefered way):
+You can use this prefered way:
  - ✅ **PutCQL** as NiFi processor ([download](./nifi/cql-processor/output/), see 'nifi-cql-nar-*.nar'), where inputs are FlowFiles.
 [Addition detail](./nifi/cql-processor/docs/README.md)

 or two other alternative ways: